SWE-rebench V2: Language-Agnostic SWE Task Collection at Scale: Discussion and Limitations

 Automated setup and validation at this scale results in some tasks with imperfections, such as the environment preparation issues identified, which can introduce reward noise during training.
 To mitigate this, we conduct a diagnostic analysis by running multiple models on a subset of tasks.
 This analysis helps separate failures caused by model capability limitations from those caused by task formulation or environment issues.
 Based on these observed failure modes, we enrich each task with instance-level diagnostic metadata, enabling users to filter out tasks with known issues or construct subsets tailored to specific research goals.

 We outline the following main limitations of our work.
-First, while we provide rich diagnostic metadata, this work does not include ablation studies on agent training using differently filtered data subsets.
-Such experiments are necessary to quantify how specific task metadata (e.g., generated interfaces) impact the learning process and to validate the effectiveness of our proposed metadata for curriculum design, but we consider this is out of scope of the current work.
+First, although SWE-rebench V2 is designed as a training substrate, we do not include end-to-end RL training ablations in this work.
+A convincing multilingual RL run at the scale enabled by the dataset would require substantial additional infrastructure.
+Instead, we validate prerequisite properties for training: tasks are executable, non-trivial, show pass@k headroom across models, and the A/B* analysis shows that metadata separates cleaner tasks from confounded ones.
+Direct comparisons of filtered versus unfiltered curricula remain important future work.

+Second, Docker images make the main dataset robust to repository evolution, but do not eliminate all sources of drift.
+External package repositories, system packages, and network-hosted resources may change or disappear.
+We therefore view ongoing maintenance as important and plan periodic rebuilds, environment updates, and metadata revisions.

-Second, our current environment design targets projects that can be reproducibly packaged into a single Docker container.
-This limits coverage of more complex systems where reproducible execution requires multiple services, external databases, or other infrastructure components.
+Third, our current environment design targets projects that can be reproducibly packaged into a single Docker container.
+This limits coverage of more complex systems where realistic execution requires multiple services, external databases, queues, or distributed infrastructure components.